 Additional ways to analyze your Competitor’s ads

-There are some things that the Google Transparency Centre does not provide.
+There are some things that the Google Transparency Center does not provide.
 Some of these are:

 - Ads of advertisers who are not registered